 - Rake: A tool with a toothed bar used to distribute loose aggregate materials.

-- Gravel: A loose aggregate of rock fragments.
+- Gravel: A loose aggregate or rock fragments.

 - Rubber mallet: A type of hammer with a soft, non-metallic head used to level blocks or pavers.

-- Circular saw: A power tool that is used to cut thick materials, such as interlocking concrete blocks or pavers.
+- Masonry saw: A power tool that is used to cut thick materials, such as interlocking concrete blocks or pavers.

 - Wheelbarrow: A tool that consists of a shallow tray or bucket used to transport materials such as crushed stone, gravel, or sand to the work area.